 Cozy and traditional and old-timey - I loved it even at such a young age.

-And I still carry on this tradition: once springtime hits, with the sun setting later and later and the thermometer showing less and less red, our homemade hand-dipped pure beeswax candles, which have sat curing for up to a year, are lit, giving us that fall feeling I've felt my entire life.
+And I still carry on this tradition: once autumn hits, with the sun setting earlier and earlier and the thermometer showing less and less red, our homemade hand-dipped pure beeswax candles, which have sat curing for up to a year, are lit, giving us that fall feeling I've felt my entire life.
 In fact, my son Miles always gets excited when I do light them come September, just like my mom did.
 I love that we are carrying on her tradition!
 I only wish we had a fireplace...

 By the way, note the changes in the leaves of our front yard birch tree from this point out.